 The right swimsuit material makes all the difference when it comes to comfort and durability.
 This can make all the difference, especially when you are taking swimming lessons.
 Important qualities to look for in a swimsuit include the ability to hold shape, stay comfortable and last a long time.
 In this blog post, we will explain the pros and cons of each swimsuit fabric and tell you which one lasts the longest!

-The three most common and basic types of materials used for swimsuits are nylon, Lycra, and polyester.
+The three most common and basic types of materials used in swimwear are nylon, Lycra and polyester.

 We’ve listed the pros and cons of each swimsuit material below to help you choose the best swimsuit fabric for your swimming lessons.

 Nylon is the popular material for swimsuits and is found in almost all of them.

 - Holds a snug fit on the body

 - Exposure to sun and chlorine will cause the colours in the suit to fade over time

 Nylon swimsuits are the most budget-friendly.
 It feels good on the body and is designed to withstand tears and rips.
 However, paying less comes at a cost.
 Elements that you are naturally exposed to while swimming cause this swimsuit to lose its colour.
 Additionally, this type of suit can lose its shape, due to losing stretch with wear.